j-buitrago/Scalable-R-API/README.md

 docker build -t plumber-example .
 ```

-- Now we can try our container
+To run our container we just have to execute:

 ```
 docker run --rm -p 8000:8000 plumber-example
 ```